Who and when do England play next? Route to the World Cup final

 Who and when do England play next?
-Lionesses route to the World Cup final
+Lionesses’ route to the World Cup final ahead of semi-final

 England are through to the World Cup quarter-finals after beating Nigeria on penalties

-England survived a major scare to defeat Nigeria on penalties on Monday after having to play with 10 players in extra time following Lauren James’ red card.
-Sarina Wiegman must now wait to discover the extent of her star forward’s suspension, which is set to be decided by a disciplinary panel.

-On the other side of the draw, France thrashed Morocco 4-0 to set up a mouthwatering clash against Australia, after the co-hosts comfortably defeated Denmark.
+The Lionesses will face Australia in Sydney after the co-hosts defeated France on penalties.
+There will be a new winner of the Women’s World Cup this year after Sweden knocked out Japan on Friday, setting up a clash with Spain on the other side of the draw.

-Here’s everything you need to know about the Lionesses’ next challenge in Australia:
+Here’s everything you need to know about the Lionesses’ run down under:

 Who do England play next at the World Cup?

-After beating Nigeria on penalties, the Lionesses will play Colombia in the quarter-finals.
-The quarter-final will be played on Saturday 12 August at 11:30am BST at Sydney’s Olympic Stadium and the match will be shown on ITV 1.
+After beating Nigeria and Colombia, the Lionesses will play Australia in the semi-finals.
+The semi-final will be played on Wednesday 16 August at 11:00am BST at Sydney’s Olympic Stadium and the match will be shown on ITV 1.

+Should England win, they will face either Sweden or Spain, who play each other on Tuesday for a place in the Sydney final.

+Sweden’s victory over Japan means there will be new winner of the World Cup this year, after the United States and Germany were among the big names to suffer early exits.

 What were England’s group results?